the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 ### Check 3: Ensure chapters do not use any Latin abbreviation

 When writing content for _The Turing Way_, the use of Latin abbreviations is discouraged.
-This is because screen readers may read them aloud in a manner that is confusing to readers who rely on such devices.
+This is because screen readers may read them aloud in a manner that is confusing to those who rely on such devices.

 Furthermore, as described in the {ref}`style guide<ch-style-guide>`, contributions that contain Latin abbreviations will fail the _The Turing Way_ repository's continuous integration workflow.